 Art

-In November 2019, 13th Street Gallery opened its doors and now offers guests the opportunity to view and purchase a variety of paintings and sculptures that comprise the personal collection of John and June Mann.
-Exhibitions will change regularly with each drawing on the stories and the artists represented in their personal collection.
-Additional Canadian contemporary and historical art offerings will supplement the Mann’s private collection, offering something new to discover with each visit.
-Visit 13th Street Gallery website for further information.
+In November 2019, 13th Street Gallery, now the John Mann Gallery, opened its doors and began offering guests the opportunity to view and purchase a variety of paintings and sculptures from the personal collection of John and June Mann.
+Since then, exhibitions have changed regularly, each drawing on the stories and artists represented in their collection.

 Sculpture Gardens